Bridge the gap between your teeth for a more beautiful smile.

 What is a dental bridge?

 If you are missing a tooth, a dental bridge can be used to fill the gap by holding an artificial tooth in place.
-A dental bridge slots over the natural teeth either side of your hole and holds the artificial tooth in position.
-The artificial tooth is made to match the same colour as your natural teeth so it’s no immediately obvious, if at all, that you are been fitted with a bridge.
+A dental bridge slots over the teeth either side of your hole and holds the artificial tooth in position.
+The artificial tooth is made to match the same colour as your natural teeth so it’s not immediately obvious, if at all, that you have a dental bridge.

 How are dental bridges made?